Bless you – Hay fever season is here!

 - Vacuum regularly and dust with a damp cloth

 - Buy a pollen filter for the air vents in your car and a vacuum cleaner with a special HEPA filter

-- Do not cut grass or walk on grass
+- Cut grass or walk on grass

-- Do not spend too much time outside
+- Spend too much time outside

-- Do not keep fresh flowers in the house
+- Keep fresh flowers in the house

 In the KML Office we are putting some plants in place to help with our own wellbeing, but with over half of us being hay fever sufferers too, we will be choosing leafy plants that are pollen free.